Ashalata Devi Loitongbam: Early life

-Devi was born in Imphal, Manipur on 3 July 1993.
+Devi was born in Imphal, Manipur.
 She started playing football at the age of 13.

 Club career

 New Radiant

 In 2015, Devi signed for the Dhivehi Women's Premier League franchise New Radiant W.S.C.
 She thus became the second Indian to play for a club outside India after Bembem Devi.
 She won the league with the club in that particular season.

 Rising Student Club

-On 2016, Devi signed for the newly formed Rising Student Club to feature in the first edition of Indian Women's League.
+In 2016, Devi signed for the newly formed Rising Student Club to feature in the first edition of the Indian Women's League.

-KRYPHSA FC
+KRYPHSA

-On 2017, Devi signed for the Indian Women's League side KRYPHSA F.C. for the 2017–18 Indian Women's League season.
+In 2017, Devi joined the Indian Women's League club KRYPHSA F.C. for the 2017–18 Indian Women's League season.

-Sethu FC
+Sethu

-On 2018, Devi shifted her base to Tamil Nadu based club Sethu FC who participates in Indian Women's League.
-In the 2018–19 Indian Women's League season, Sethu won the tournament by defeating Manipur Police SC 1–3 in the finals thereby winning her maiden Indian Women's League trophy.
+In 2018, Devi transferred to Tamil Nadu based club Sethu FC which participates in the Indian Women's League.
+In the 2018–19 Indian Women's League season, Sethu won the tournament by defeating Manipur Police SC 1–3 in the finals, where Devi won her maiden Indian Women's League trophy.